Help us grow — star us on GitHubGitHub stars

 // docs is empty - User B can't see User A's private document

-Loading Attribute Values
+Loading Record Values

-After querying, you can get attribute values:
+After querying, you can get record values:

-const { tasks } = await lr.Attribute.findAll({
+const { tasks } = await lr.Record.findAll({

 tasks: [['$it', 'isA', 'Task']],